 Foolproof Stress-Relief Strategies - No one has ever done 15 minutes of yoga or 5 minutes of meditation and felt worse off.
 These are proven, reliable ways to calm the mind, lower the heart rate, and lessen the butterflies.
 If you have time, join a yoga class.
 If you’re short on time, do 15 minutes of yoga in your pajamas.
 Spend five minutes in your bathrobe after the shower and breathe slowly while thinking positive thoughts.
 When worries and anxiety come your way, acknowledge them and let them go.
 Having thoughts during meditation is normal and remember there is no such thing as “bad” meditation.
 Give it a try and take those relaxing moments whenever you need them - you’d be surprised what one minute of calm breathing can do.

-Adopt a Positive Mindset – Changing your focus will take time, and just like yoga, staying positive is a practice.
+Adopt a Positive Mindset - Changing your focus will take time.
+Just like yoga, staying positive is a practice.
 Some find peace and positivity through prayer, others can foster positivity through daily affirmations, and some find both helpful.
 Whatever works for you, commit to giving yourself these moments to reset and nurture positivity into your life.

 5 Daily Affirmation Ideas: